 - > ERA 8(3)(a) Chemical Storage (10 to 500 cubic metres of chemicals class C1 or C2 combustible liquids); and - > ERA 63(2)(b)(i) Sewage Treatment (operating a sewage treatment works, other than a no-release works with a total daily peak design capacity of more than 100 to 1500EP, if treated effluent is discharged from the works to an infiltration trench or through an irrigation scheme).

-It should be noted that the ERAs are for a temporary sewage treatment plant and temporary fuel storage to accommodate Rail Camp 2 and will be decommissioned once completion of the second 60km stage of the proposed rail corridor is complete.
+It should be noted that the ERAs are for a temporary sewage treatment plant and temporary fuel storage to accommodate Rail Camp 3 and will be decommissioned once completion of the proposed rail corridor is complete.

 2 Site Characteristics